lindseypgill/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 Example:
 Joe org: ACME
 would return all customers named Joe from the ACME Organization
+* Additional Display Fields<br>These can be used to display selected fields within the right-hand side of the Inteligent Capture during the capture process.
+When one or more fields are added, the default fields will no longer be displayed.
+If this option is left blank the following default fields will be displayed
+    * Job Title
+    * Phone
+    * E-mail
+    * Mobile
+    * Feedback

 ## Contact Search
 The 'Contact Search' form provides a search option for adding a contact as the customer for the request.
 The search results only displays contact records and is recommended to use when only providing external support.